Lee’s expertise and commitment to his clients has earned him an excellent reputation in the local legal community.

 Judge Cunningham graduated from Bradley University with a degree in political science and a minor in history.
 She received her law degree from St. Louis University.

-Judge Cunningham lives in St. Louis County with her family.
+Judge Cunningham resides in St. Louis County with her family.

 Keith Cutler is a trial attorney with the law firm of James W. Tippin & Associates in Kansas City, and has practiced in the areas of commercial, construction, general liability, and insurance defense litigation for close to 35 years.
 He is a frequent CLE speaker on trial practice; ethics and professionalism; and diversity, equity, and inclusion.